StellaD5319/CCC-Assignment2-Team58/harvest/README.md

 If setting as 2, there are two containers running at the same time, then rougly divide into 3 days, and 4 days.

 And it will be config in the openstack.

+---
+Because the containters will fail due to some unknonw errors, we set the container restart after it fail.